EmbarkStudios/cargo-deny/docs/src/checks/advisories/cfg.md

 not fail the check.
 * `allow` - Prints a note about the unmaintained advisory, but does not fail the check.

+### The `yanked` field (optional)

+Determines what happens when a crate with a version that has been yanked from its source registry is encountered.

+* `deny` - Will emit an error with the crate name and version that was yanked, and fail the check.
+* `warn` (default) - Prints a warning with the crate name and version that was yanked, but does not fail the check.
+* `allow` - Prints a note about the yanked crate, but does not fail the check.

 ### The `notice` field (optional)